Address:

 4. There are multiple companies that jails and prisons contract with which accept inmate deposits online, by mail or over the phone, or even in ATM machines you can find in check cashing stores and retail outlets across the country.

-If one of these companies (listed in the next question) works with Baltimore City Correctional Center, this information will be outlined above.
+If one of these companies (listed in the next question) works with Baltimore City Correctional Center, this information will be outlined at the top of this page.

 The companies, in alphabetical order, are: